Financial markets: types of financial brokers and dealers: principal broker dealers

 Principal broker dealer

-The role of the principal broker dealer is to manage his own “pool” of securities, buying from and selling to clients from that “pool”.
+The role of the principal broker dealer is to manage their own “pool” of securities, buying from and selling to clients from that “pool”.
 The principal broker dealer does not therefore provide a service of purchasing or selling securities on behalf of clients.
 The principal makes its profit on the “turn” in the price, i.e. by selling for more than he bought or vice versa.
 On any contract note with a client, it must indicate the business capacity in which the broker dealt, i.e. principal.

 Intermediary broker dealer